 Tasteless, right?
-For those unfamiliar with what I just posted above, that’s a hashtag used on sites like Twitter, Facebook and Instagram to categorize photos, tweets and blog posts to identify messages on a specific topic.
+For those unfamiliar with what I just posted above, that’s a hashtag used on Twitter, Facebook and Instagram to categorize photos, tweets and blog posts to identify messages on a specific topic.
 How specific?
 As specific as you’d like it to be.
 And while the “#CorpseSelfie” isn’t by any means the norm, it might as well be after reading this horrible story about a high school student posting a photo of herself with a cadaver.

 While on the senior class trip to the University of Alabama’s Anatomical Donation Center, one high school student did what many high school students do… she took a selfie.
 (For those non-web savvy readers, a “selfie” is when someone takes a photo of themselves with their phone.)

 The issue here is that she opted to include a cadaver in this picture.
 Thus, this deceased man, who had the goodness to donate his body to science, was completely exposed on Instagram.
 The photo was deleted, and all subsequent ones have blurred the body and student, but the beast had been released.